attestation services in sharjah

 3. UAE Embassy Attestation in Paris

-Following attestation by the French MOFA, the UAE Embassy in Paris must attest the documents.
-This step confirms that the UAE Embassy now recognizes the documents after the French government authenticated them.
+Once the document has been legalised in France, the UAE Embassy in Paris must attest it.
+This step confirms that the UAE Embassy recognises the document after the French authority has authenticated it.

 4. MOFA Attestation in the UAE